mlswg/mls-protocol/draft-ietf-mls-protocol.md

     uint16 length = Length;
     opaque label<7..255> = "mls10 " + Label;
     opaque context<0..2^32-1> = Context;
+    uint8_t count = Count;
+    uint8_t index = Index;
 } HKDFLabel;

-Derive-Secret(Secret, Label) =
+Derive-Secret(Secret, Label, Context) =
-    HKDF-Expand-Label(Secret, Label, "", Hash.length)
+    HKDF-Expand-Label(Secret, Label, Context, 0, 1, Hash.length)

+Derive-Secrets(Secrets, Count, Label, Context) =
+        HKDF-Expand-Label(Secret0, Label, Context, 0,   n, Hash.length)
+    xor HKDF-Expand-Label(Secret1, Label, Context, 1,   n, Hash.length)
+              ⁝
+    xor HKDF-Expand-Label(Secret1, Label, Context, n-1, n, Hash.length)

+Where n is the number of secrets in Secrets.
 ~~~~~

 The Hash function used by HKDF is the ciphersuite hash algorithm.
 Hash.length is its output length in bytes.
 In the below diagram:

-* HKDF-Extract takes its salt argument from the top and its IKM
-  argument from the left
 * Derive-Secret takes its Secret argument from the incoming arrow
+* Derive-Secrets takes its Secrets list argument from the
+  incoming arrows
+* `unique_value` needs to be the same unique value for all
+  derivation steps in a phase (and SHOULD be different between different phases)

 When processing a handshake message, a client combines the
 following information to derive new epoch secrets: